 Congratulations!
 You’ve finally reached the phase in your real estate investment where you have an interested party and contract.

-- Negotiating Terms – While you may feel certain that the property is worth the number you listed it at (you DID just oversee and watch all of the hard work) try to consider all offers.
+While you may feel certain that the property is worth the number you listed it at (you DID just oversee and watch all of the hard work) try to consider all offers.
 Don’t take anything personally in real estate.
 Buyers are looking to score a deal, just as you’re looking to make money.
 While browsing each offer, identify if any terms are negotiable.
-For example, if a buyer doesn’t like the flooring and prefers hardwood to carpet, is there a way you can salvage the carpet that you have and get a non-refundable deposit for hardwood floors?
+For example, say a buyer doesn’t like the flooring and prefers hardwood to carpet.
+Can you salvage the carpet and get a non-refundable deposit for hardwood floors?
 If the buyer wants a 60-day closing period, is it possible to counter with 45 days?
 A first-round contract is just that – a first-round.
 It’s an offer.
 It’s negotiable.
 Be flexible, and communicate with your agent about the terms that work best for your schedule and your needs.

-- Closing – Get the home ready to close by removing any staging items and furniture, turning extra keys over to your closing agent to give to the buyers once the funds are dispersed.
+Get the home ready to close by removing any staging items and furniture, turning extra keys over to your closing agent to give to the buyers once they disperse funds.
 If there are any outstanding repair items, make sure to get these done and verified before closing.

 That’s it, you’ve made it through your first hard money investment!
 Now, the question is– are you ready to do it again?